 Between the wardrobes, liquid lunches, and sexcapades, the popular AMC television show, Mad Men, makes the advertising industry of the 1950s look fun and glamorous.
-However, the show is also quick to point out both the work environment keeping Peggy and the other female characters down, as well as the sexist ads they create.
+However, the show is also quick to point out both the male chauvinistic work environment keeping the female characters down, as well as the sexist ads they create.

 So how do the fictitious ads on Mad Men compare to reality?
 From a ketchup bottle that’s easy enough for a woman to open to a cereal that makes women work harder, here are some of the most chauvinistic and ridiculous vintage sexist ads ever made by the Mad Men of Madison Avenue.

-Do you think these vintage ads are silly?
+Do you think these old sexist ads are silly?
 Funny?
 Disgusting?
 Please post a comment below…

 “Sooner or later, your wife will drive home one of the best reasons for owning a Volkswagen.” — Volkswagen

 According to this sexist ad, “women are soft and gentle but they hit things.”
 Implying that women are terrible drivers, the ad goes on to claim that one of the “best reasons for owning a Volkswagen” is that “if your wife hits something in a Volkswagen, it doesn’t hurt you very much.”
 That’s because you can “conveniently replace anything she uses to stop the car.”